 Saving the Prairie One Cow at a Time

-At Smoky Valley Ranch, the Conservancy's fundamental grassland conservation strategy is a moderately-stocked, rest/rotation grazing system.
-On about 90% of the ranch, the Conservancy is gradually improving plant community conditions, increasing habitat for wildlife and forage for cattle.
+At Smoky Valley Ranch, TNC's fundamental grassland conservation strategy is a moderately-stocked, rest/rotation grazing system.
+On about 90% of the ranch, TNC is gradually improving plant community conditions, increasing habitat for wildlife and forage for cattle.
 Areas of improved forage also serve as ideal habitat for upland nesting birds, such as prairie-chickens, that require tall, residual grass.
 Black-tailed prairie dogs and black-footed ferrets (one of North America's most endangered mammals) can be found in a small, interior portion of the ranch.

 In December 2017, a small herd of bison with unique genetics was established at the ranch.